Curricular Framework: 2021 Institute on Integrative Learning and Signature Work

 “Integrative learning is an understanding and a disposition that a student builds across the curriculum and cocurriculum, from making simple connections among ideas and experiences to synthesizing and transferring learning to new, complex situations within and beyond the campus.” – AAC&U Integrative Learning VALUE

 As defined by the AAC&U Integrative Learning VALUE rubric, integrative learning is a complex process in students’ development.
 The scope of this outcome spans the curriculum and the co-curriculum, the classroom to the community, and college to career.
 The Institute curriculum is designed to support campus teams to advance their work through a focus on four themes:

-This theme focuses on strategies that foster integrative learning through students’ local and global engagement, drawing from resources in both the curriculum and the cocurriculum.
-Sessions will highlight high-impact practices that help students make connections between classroom and community contexts; foreground complex, global problems and solutions; and foster inquiry-based products of learning that constitute signature work.
+This theme focuses on strategies and pedagogies that foster integrative learning through students’ course, community, and/or campus-based experiences that connect and synthesize their learning.
+These experiences draw from resources in both the curriculum and the cocurriculum and can be local and/or global.
+Sessions will highlight high-impact practices that help students make connections between classroom and community contexts; foreground complex, global problems and solutions in multiple contexts; and foster inquiry-based products of learning that constitute signature work.

 Theme 2: Application and Alignment of Community-Based Learning Across Campus

-Theme 3: Assessment of Integrative Learning, Community Engagement, Global Learning, and Signature Work
+Theme 3: Assessment of Integrative Learning, and Signature Work

 This theme highlights the role of multiple modes of assessment, including authentic assessment of signature work, to understand the equitable attainment of integrative learning and civic outcomes.
 Sessions will encourage participants to clarify learning goals, map programs and assignments to outcomes, apply rubric-based assessments, and utilize data to support student success for all students.